-We’ve heard from a few users that files are getting big and take a long time to upload to a Genesis account.
-It’s true that more data is better and you could lose some advance functionality but all map layers can be created by the 200kHz signal.
+We’ve heard from a few users that files are getting big and take a long time to upload to their C-MAP Genesis account.
+It’s true that more data is better and you could lose some advance functionality, but all map layers can be created by the 200kHz signal.
 Our algorithms look at all information available and Genesis will even provide trip replay with both the required 200 kHz signal and 455/800 Downscan when available, but smaller files can be much more manageable for slow connection upload speeds.
-The current upload tool compresses all sonar log files so the upload is faster but there’s a lot of information in there and files are still very large.
+The current upload tool compresses all sonar log files so the upload is faster, but there’s a lot of information in there and files are still very large.

 Here are a couple quick hints to reduce file sizes and make your uploads easier:

 - (1) Create Smaller Files – Stop recording every hour or so and start a new file.
-All files to the same water body can be merged together so it won’t affect your map outputs.
-We understand that this can be cumbersome.
-We’re anglers and we want to fish when we’re on the water, not create new files all day.
-We suggest passively logging data each time you’re on the water and starting a new file each time you move to a new spot.
-Smaller files upload much faster and we can reduce the risk of a corruption and loss of a full day of data collection.
+All files to the same water body can be merged together, so it won’t affect your map outputs.
+We starting a new file each time you move to a new spot.
+Smaller files upload much faster and you can reduce the risk of a corruption and loss of a full day of data collection.

-- (3) Reduce Your Ping Rate – Don’t interfere with the operation of your unit but if you plan to do some dedicated mapping turn down your ping rate to about 10 and you can cut your file size in half from the max ping rate recording of about 20PPS.
+- (3) Reduce Your Ping Rate – Turn down your ping rate to about 10 and you can cut your file size in half from the max ping rate recording of about 20PPS.
 A further 50% reduction in file size.